robashton/blog/input/pages/Learn functional programming with me - Adding items to a sequence/content.markdown

       )
     )

 This is pretty messy, although it's my first iteration at this so that's okay, I suspect I can be a bit cleverer about this and probably will end up being so!

+**Don't change the collection, create a new one**

 What we can see though, is that I don't "add the new bullet to the sequence", I instead "create a new sequence out of the old one plus the new items".
+That's what *cons* does according to the Clojure docs.

 This is counter-intuitive to those of us used to our mutable collections, but apparently Clojure is quite clever about this stuff and I should trust that this is okay.
 (Just like so far I'm trusting that everything else is going to be okay too).

-At some point soon I'll start reading about thse sequences, collections, maps etc and see how they're implemented - now I have some "real" examples of their usage.
+At some point soon I'll start reading about these sequences, collections, maps etc and see how they're implemented - now I have some "real" examples of their usage.

 **The result**